 Bethune, Mary McLeod

-Mary McLeod Bethune, born to former slaves a decade after the Civil War, devoted her life to ensure the right to education and freedom from discrimination for black Americans.
-Bethune believed that with education, blacks would begin to earn a living in a country that still opposed racial equality.
+Mary McLeod Bethune, born to former slaves a decade after the Civil War, devoted her life to ensure the right to education and freedom from discrimination for African Americans.
+Bethune believed that with education, African Americans would begin to earn a living in a country that still opposed racial equality.
 Bethune worked tirelessly until her death and would not rest while there was “a single Negro boy or girl without a chance to prove her worth” (National Association of Home Care).
 As a result of her hard work and contributions to society, there was a United States Postal Stamp issued in 1985, thirty years after her death, in remembrance of Mary McLeod Bethune.

 Mary McLeod Bethune was born July 10, 1875 in Maysville, South Carolina by Samuel and Patsy McLeod.
 She was one of the seventeen children that worked in the cotton fields with her family.
 Throughout her childhood, she received her education at Maysville Presbyterian Mission School, Scotia Seminary, and Moody Bible Institute (Women in History).
 She married Albertus Bethune and had one son.
 She began to teach in Georgia, then later in South Carolina, Florida, and Illinois.
 During the time she taught in Illinois, she visited prisoners in jail, giving them inspiration through songs (National Association of Home Care).
-On May 18, 1955, Mary McLeod Bethune died leaving a legacy of interracial cooperation and increased educational opportunity for blacks (ibid.).
+On May 18, 1955, Mary McLeod Bethune died leaving a legacy of interracial cooperation and increased educational opportunity for African Americans (ibid.).
 She said, “From the first, I made my learning, what little it was, useful every way I could,” as an inspiration that nothing is impossible (Women in History).

 Mary McLeod Bethune was an educator, an organizer, and a political activist.
 In addition, she also made many contributions to the African American society (ibid.).
 On October 3, 1904, Bethune opened one of the first schools for African American girls, Daytona Educational and Industrial Training School, in Daytona Beach, Florida, which is now called Bethune-Cookman College.
 Upon the opening of the school, there were five girls who attended as students.
 Because Bethune had very little money, she used boxes and packaged crates for desks and charged $.50 a week for tuition.
 Although the students had to pay tuition, she never turned away any child whose parents were unable to pay.
 Later, boys were able to attend as well (National Association of Home Care).
-In addition to working hard to maintain the school, Bethune also fought aggressively the segregation and inequality facing blacks, even opening a high school and a hospital for blacks.
+In addition to working hard to maintain the school, Bethune also fought aggressively the segregation and inequality facing African Americans, even opening a high school and a hospital for African Americans.
 Bethune had an enormous faith in God (ibid.).

 In addition to Bethune’s school success, she also became increasingly involved in political issues (Women in History).
 Bethune was the first African American woman to be involved in the White House, assisting four different presidents from 1904 to 1942 and 1946 to1947 (ibid.).
-Because of the discussions she had with Vice President Thomas Marshall, the Red Cross decided to integrate and blacks were allowed to perform the same duties as whites (National Association of Home Care).
+Because of the discussions she had with Vice President Thomas Marshall, the Red Cross decided to integrate and African Americans were allowed to perform the same duties as whites (National Association of Home Care).
 In 1917, Bethune became president of the Florida Federation of Colored Women.
-In 1924, she was the president of the National Association of Colored Women and also reached the highest level in national office to which, at that time, a black woman could aspire.
-She also formed the National Council of Negro Women to take on national issues affecting blacks.
+In 1924, she was the president of the National Association of Colored Women and also reached the highest level in national office to which, at that time, a Black woman could aspire.
+She also formed the National Council of Negro Women to take on national issues affecting African Americans.
 In 1936, she was the director of the National Youth Administration’s Division of Negro Affairs and in 1940 she was the vice-president of the NAACP.
 In 1951, she then served on President Truman’s Committee of Twelve for National Defense (ibid.).

 In addition to all the commitments that she had over the years, Bethune continued to work with many different organizations such as the National Urban League, the Association of American Colleges, and the League of Women Voters.
 She also worked under presidents Calvin Coolidge, Herbert Hoover, and Theodore Roosevelt on child welfare, housing, employment, and education.
-In June of 1936, she was assigned director of the Division of Negro Affairs and became the first black woman to serve as head of the federal agency (ibid.).
+In June of 1936, she was assigned director of the Division of Negro Affairs and became the first African American woman to serve as head of the federal agency (ibid.).